What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Perhaps you are bringing the whole family with you while visiting Costa Rica.
 That means you might have a couple of young children to keep entertained during the vacation.
 Fortunately, there is plenty to do when you visit Costa Rica that can keep the whole family engaged.

 When it comes to family vacations, there’s no better destination than Costa Rica.
-This beautiful country offers endless opportunities for fun and adventure, with something for everyone to enjoy.
+This beautiful country includes endless opportunities for fun and adventure, with something for everyone to enjoy.

 But Costa Rica isn’t just about the beach – it’s also a melting pot of cultures and traditions, offering visitors a chance to explore a rich and diverse cultural heritage.
 From the indigenous communities of the rainforest to the vibrant cities and towns, there’s always something new and exciting to discover.